harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmawl/marriage/celia.md

 	- For a cow, each 30 above the default 1000.
 - Points are lost if happiness drops below the levels where they were earned.

 A heart emote from the animal indicates that happiness has increased.
-Happiness cannot go negative.
+Happiness cannot drop below zero.
+Since the happiness of a cow or chicken is virtually unlimited (32-bit signed integer), this is an attractive place to look for glitches.

-#### Cow Actions
+##### Cow Actions

 Happiness | Action | Cooldown
 ---: | --- | ---